Monday December 30, 2013

 We first noticed an issue with our battery levels dropping back in Guatemala, but we assumed it was because of our position in the marina.
 Even though we loved being placed right in front of this little thatched roof ranchito, basically an extra living space for us, part of the roof hung out far enough to create shadows on our back solar panel and kept us from getting our full amount of daily sun.
 We remedied that by using a battery charger that was plugged in to shore (we ditched our actual shore power system back in Michigan).
 We assumed that once we went back to anchor that everything would be fine and we could once more let the sun do it’s job of keeping us fully charged.

 Here’s the funny thing though, as soon as we left the marina to be on the hook again, the sun disappeared.
 There was 2-3 days of cloud cover for every day of sun.
 We had to slip into super conservation mode just to keep everything necessary running, and still had to run the engine at times.
 This whole ‘no sun’ ordeal lasted us a good five weeks.
 Not fun for someone who’s used to spending their time diddling on their computer and watching a movie every night.
-Sure we had book and a few games, but it didn’t take long for those to get old, sooner because there was no vitamin D around for me to soak up and get into a go with the flow attitude.
+Sure we had book and a few games (I was trying to figure out is bingo clash legitimate on my phone at the time), but it didn’t take long for those to get old, sooner because there was no vitamin D around for me to soak up and get into a go with the flow attitude.
 So once we got to Cozumel and now Isla Mujeres, we thought out battery troubles would be all over because for once we were getting nothing but sun.

 Only, they would never fully charge.
 Normally if it’s a sunny and cloudless day, we’re pulling in anywhere from 16 to 22 amps.
 Let that happen all day for days on end, keeping our house battery at over 13 volts, and yeah, we’re good.
 For some reason, we still weren’t quite pulling in those numbers, and even when we started getting close to them, the house battery would be back down to 12.5 volts.
 So what gives?
 Why aren’t we pulling in and keeping a charge?
 We thought that maybe the batteries were dying on us, although that seemed strange and way too quick since we had just purchased them in July ’12.
 There had to be another reason for what was going on, and today we finally found it.
 After Matt shimmied himself into the lazarette to check the connections, he found out that our large 205 watt panel was actually not connected.
 We don’t know how or when, but at some point it came undone, so not only were we dealing with endless cloudy days for awhile, but then we were only taking in half the power we were used to.